wyim-pgl/DCBLAST/README.md

 ## Citation
-Won Cheol Yim and John Cushman (2015) Divide and Conquer BLAST: using grid engines to accelerate BLAST and other sequence analysis tools.
-Bioinformatics apllication note Rejected.
+Won Cheol Yim and John Cushman (2017) Divide and Conquer BLAST: using grid engines to accelerate BLAST and other sequence analysis tools.
+PeerJ submitted.